 Solar-Ready Zone.
 A section or sections of the roof or building overhang designated and reserved for the future installation of a solar photovoltaic or solar thermal system, as referenced in Appendix RB of the 2015 IECC.
-Spaces on a roof that are unshaded, unpenetrated, and free of obstructions and may thus serve as a suitable place where solar panels can be installed at a future date.

 Stormwater [also under Stormwater].
 Water that originates from precipitation events and accumulates on land.